People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - AI tools for Etsy sellers

-You are not only tracking your name.
-You are tracking your topic space.
+You are not only tracking your exact brand name.
+You are also tracking your topic space.

 If your site is about AI writing tools, you want to know if AI search includes you when users ask about that topic.